ssaryonjr/iMovie-Reviews/README.md

 - I was able to implement new HTML5 features such as videos to give the user interface a more dynamimc view and went with the more semantic approach of using HTML elements to give more users a better experience and accessibility.
 - With just regular CSS I was able to create responsive layouts that looks well on every device.
-- On the JavaScript side I took advantage of fetching, async programming and promises to retrieve data from the OMDb API.
+- On the JavaScript side I took advantage of asynchronous programming and promises to retrieve data from the OMDb API.

 ## Features
 - Mobile, Desktop, iPad, Tablets & other device type friendly.